 There are a number of ways to eliminate animal pests from the garden without using mothballs.
 Hazards are minimal when you avoid using chemicals and poisons.
 Here are some tips on using safe control measures as alternatives to mothballs.

 - Traps.
 The persistent use of traps is a good way to reduce rodent populations and the only effective way to get rid of chipmunks.
-Use traps that capture animals without harming then and then release them in countryside fields or forests.
+Use traps that capture animals without harming them and then release them in countryside fields or forests.

 - Repellents.
 You’ll find many products at your garden center that claim to repel animals.
 Some are more effective than others, so be prepared for some trial and error.
 Well-used clay cat litter sometimes chases off burrowing animals if you pour it directly into the burrow openings.
 Hot pepper is said to repel squirrels and rabbits.